anwar-sadat85/aws-wellarchitected-asana-automation/README.md

 1. Clone this repository.
 2. Replace all instances of <YOUR_ACCESS_TOKEN> with the Asana API token in the code base.
 3. Set the value for the projectIds variable in index.js with the value of the project GID from Asana.
+4. Copy the content of the exported consolidated report into input/report.json file.
-4. Run the following command
+5. Run the following command
    ```
    node index.js
    ```
-5. Once the code runs successfully, you should see the tasks and sub tasks created for the recommendations that are of 'HIGH' priority.
+6. Once the code runs successfully, you should see the tasks and sub tasks created for the recommendations that are of 'HIGH' priority.